jldbc/pybaseball/docs/statcast_fielding.md

 ## Arguments
 `year:` The year for which you wish to retrieve batted ball against data.
 Format: YYYY.
 `min_called_p:` The minimum number of called pitches for the catcher in the shadow zone.
-The default is players with at least 6 called pitches in the shadow zone per team game.
+Statcast's default is players with at least 6 called pitches in the shadow zone per team game.

 ## Examples of Valid Queries
 ```python